 Before using this site please read the site disclaimer.

 I picked up a little Ess-Vee 100mm (4") bench vice recently that needed a little bit of TLC - here's our minor restoration and review of it.
+You can sometimes find these vices on eBay AU.
 The previous owner said it was pretty old - though what exactly that means is anybody's guess.
 From what I can find online the company makes tools in India.

 The other side:

 It's not super well defined on the side of the vice but you can see the maker's name:

 At some point the main nut has been cracked - not through the threaded area for the screw, instead the foot where the screw is screwed into the base:

 This doesn't seem to have a huge effect on the main screw - it does not appear to shift much even without the support of the bolted section.
 The handle is 12mm in diameter: